-Thanks in large part to its significant TV and movie-making business, Wilmington has a number of excellent places to eat, like the welcoming Black Sea Grill (35 N. Front St., 910/254-9990), an excellent Eastern Mediterranean bistro serving juicy lamb kebabs and fresh fish dishes.
+Thanks in large part to its significant TV and movie-making business, Wilmington has a number of excellent places to eat, like the welcoming Black Sea Grill (118 S. Front St., 910/254-9990), an excellent Eastern Mediterranean bistro serving juicy lamb kebabs and fresh fish dishes.
 Within stumbling distance are bars like the rough-hewn Barbary Coast (116 S. Front St., 910/762-8996).
-For a taste of top-quality traditional Southern food—grits with everything—try the Dixie Grill (116 Market St., 910/762-7280), where you can work off the calories with a game of pool.
+For a taste of top-quality traditional Southern food—grits with everything—try the Dixie Grill (116 Market St., 910/762-7280).

 South of Wilmington, US-17 runs inland, so if you want to stick close to the coast, take Hwy-179, which curves along the shore past the rambling towns of Ocean Isle Beach and Sunset Beach before rejoining US-17 at the South Carolina border.